vivin2709/cse15l-lab-reports/labreport1week2.md

 |> https://sdacs.ucsd.edu/~icc/index.php

 Then used the following command to connect to the server: where aow is my specific account for other students it will be different. ssh cs15lwi22aow@ieng6.ucsd.edu.
 It then asked for a password on entering it I was logged in.
+That means succesfully connected to the ieng6 server.

 # STEP 3: Trying Some Commands
 ![somecommands1](somecommands1.png)